 maintenance and operations for the Police Department.

 Campus Safety Report.

 Liaison with other law

 Participate in a minimum

-of twenty hours of mandatory training per year as required by state law for
+of 20 hours of mandatory in-service training per year.

 job-related duties as assigned which pertain to the job description.

 (BA/BS) from four-year college or university; or equivalent combination of

 in law enforcement with five years at a command level at an increasing level of